 Interactions, swapping and combining involving MAOIs is not difficult.

-There are no significant pharmaco-kinetic interactions that involve MAOIs (1, 2).
-There are however many with the SSRIs and the SNRIs, so in this respect MAOIs are superior and easier to use.
+There are no significant pharmaco-kinetic interactions that involve MAOIs [1, 2].
+There are however many with the SSRIs and the SNRIs, in this respect MAOIs are superior and easier to use.

-Learning about interactions is interesting (and, I confess, I think it is fun) and helps one to master the principles of clinical pharmacology that are of wide applicability.
+Learning about interactions is interesting (I think it is fun) and helps one to master the principles of clinical pharmacology that are of wide applicability.

 1) ST is the only serious interaction involving MAOIs that is ever likely to be encountered these days.

 2) The pressor response of increased blood pressure (BP) is the other interaction that caused much consternation in the past.
 It involved the ‘releasers’ that in the past were found in over-the-counter drugs such as cough and cold remedies.
-These drugs have largely been withdrawn from the market and almost all cough and cold remedies now contain oxymetazoline (an α1adrenergic receptor agonist, which is quite safe), but not ephedrine-like drugs: e.g. ‘Sudafed’ used to be pseudo-ephedrine but is now actually ‘oxymetazoline’, now badged as ‘Sudafed OM’.
-Where ephedrine-like drugs are occasionally still available they should be avoided, but ordinary therapeutic doses are highly unlikely to lead to serious harm: it is only overdoses such drugs that are likely to be seriously harmful.
-As would be expected, the same applies to amphetamine.
+These drugs have largely been withdrawn from the market and most cough and cold remedies now contain oxymetazoline (an α1 adrenergic receptor agonist, which is safe), but not ephedrine-like drugs: e.g. ‘Sudafed’ used to be pseudo-ephedrine but is now replaced by ‘oxymetazoline’, badged as ‘Sudafed OM’.
+Where ephedrine-like drugs are occasionally still available they should be avoided, but ordinary therapeutic doses are unlikely to lead to serious harm: it is overdoses of such drugs that are likely to be seriously harmful.
+As would be expected, from an understanding of the mechanism of action, the same applies to amphetamine.

 Serotonin toxicity (ST) is caused only by the co-ingestion of serotonin reuptake inhibitors (SRIs).
-So, avoid ‘SRIs’ (with appropriate ‘washout’ intervals), i.e. both SSRIs and SNRIs, and you are 99% of the way there in terms of avoiding problems.
-There are just one or two other drugs that are not generally regarded as SRIs, but which do in fact have sufficient SRI potency to be problematic (see below, and other commentaries on my site for details).
+Therefore, avoid ‘SRIs’ (with appropriate ‘washout’ intervals), i.e., both SSRIs and SNRIs, and you are 99% of the way there in terms of avoiding problems.
+There are one or two other drugs that are not generally regarded as SRIs, but which do have sufficient SRI potency to be problematic (see below, and other commentaries on my site for details).

-Contrary to the opinions expressed in many texts various other so-called ‘serotonergic’✻ drugs are not significant SRIs — such as trazodone, mirtazapine, lithium, buspirone, tryptans etc., see below for full list — and are not a risk for ST interactions: these references contain detailed evidence relating to these issues (3-6).
+Contrary to the opinions expressed in many texts, various other purportedly ‘ and you should see a screen similiar to the one below.*’ drugs are not significant SRIs — such as trazodone, mirtazapine, lithium, buspirone, tryptans etc., see below for full list — and are not a risk for ST interactions: these references contain detailed evidence relating to these issues [3-6].

 The first general principle to keep in mind is that ST (when caused by MAOI/SRI combinations) is much more likely to lead to serious harm than is the pressor response to tyramine — or other releasers.